-As part of CTAC's initial public offering (the "CTAC IPO") in 2020, CTAC issued warrants to third party investors, and each whole warrant entitles the holder to purchasone share of the Company's common stock at an exercise price of \$11.50 per share (the "Public Warrants").
-Subsequent to the Business Combination,8,638,966 Public Warrants remained outstanding as of June 30, 2022.
+As part of CTAC's initial public offering (the "CTAC IPO") in 2020, CTAC issued warrants to third party investors, and each whole warrant entitles the holder to purchase one share of the Company's common stock at an exercise price of \$11.50 per share (the "Public Warrants").
+Subsequent to the Business Combination, 8,638,966 Public Warrants remained outstanding as of June 30, 2022.

 The Public Warrants may only be exercised for a whole number of common shares.
-The Public Warrants will become exercisable on the later of (a) 0 days after the completion of a Business Combination or (b) 12 months from the closing of the proposed public offering; provided in each case that the Company has an effective registration statement under the Securities Act covering the common shares issuable upon exercise of the Public Warrants and a current prospectus relating to them is available (or the Company permits holders to exercise their Public Warrants on a cashless basis and such cashless exercise is exempt from registration under the Securities Act).
+The Public Warrants will become exercisable on the later of (a) 30 days after the completion of a Business Combination or (b) 12 months from the closing of the proposed public offering; provided in each case that the Company has an effective registration statement under the Securities Act covering the common shares issuable upon exercise of the Public Warrants and a current prospectus relating to them is available (or the Company permits holders to exercise their Public Warrants on a cashless basis and such cashless exercise is exempt from registration under the Securities Act).
 The Company completed its public offering on September 30, 2021 and filed an effective registration statement (form S-1) under the Securities Act covering the common shares which was effective on December 20, 2021, as subsequently amended by a post-effective amendment that was declared effective on May 12, 2022.
-The Company plans to make commercially reasonable efforts to maintain the effectiveness of such registration statement and a current prospectus relating to those common shares until the warrants expire or are redeemed, as specified in the warrant agreement provided that if the common shares are at the time of any exercise of a warrant not listed on a national securities exchange such that they satisfy the definition of a "covered security" under Section 3(a)(9) of the Securities Act and, in the event the Company so elects, it will not be required to file or maintain in effect a registration statement.
+The Company plans to make commercially reasonable efforts to maintain the effectiveness of such registration statement and a current prospectus relating to those common shares until the warrants expire or are redeemed, as specified in the warrant agreement provided that if the common shares are at the time of any exercise of a warrant not listed on a national securities exchange such that they satisfy the definition of a "covered security" under Section 18(b)(1) of the Securities Act, the Company may, at its option, require holders of Public Warrants who exercise their warrants to do so on a "cashless basis" in accordance with Section 3(a)(9) of the Securities Act and, in the event the Company so elects, it will not be required to file or maintain in effect a registration statement.
 The Public Warrants will expire five years after the completion of the Business Combination or earlier upon redemption or liquidation.